Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Data and simulated samples

 Generated events are processed through a \GEANTfour-based~\cite{Agostinelli:2002hh} CMS detector simulation and trigger emulation.
-Simulated events are then reconstructed using the same algorithms used to reconstruct collision data and are normalized to the integrated luminosity of the data sample using their respective cross sections.
-The cross sections for $\Wj$ and $\DYj$ production are evaluated at NNLO with \FEWZ3.1~\cite{Li:2012wna}, using the MSTW2008NNLO~\cite{Martin:2009iq} PDF set.
-The cross sections for diboson production (VV) are evaluated at NLO with \MCFM 6.6~\cite{Campbell:2010ff}, using the MSTW2008NLO PDF set.
-The $\ttbar$ cross section is taken at NNLO from Ref.~\cite{Czakon:2013goa}.
-The simulated samples incorporate additional $\pp$ interactions in the same bunch crossings (pileup) to reproduce the experimental conditions.
+Simulated events are then reconstructed using the same algorithms used to reconstruct collision data.

+The simulated samples incorporate additional $\pp$ interactions in the same bunch crossing (pileup) to reproduce the experimental conditions.
 Simulated events are weighted so that the pileup distribution matches the measured one, with an average of about 21 $\pp$ interactions per bunch crossing.

 The simulated trigger, reconstruction, and selection efficiencies are corrected to match those observed in the data.
 Lepton efficiencies ($\epsilon_{\ell}$) are evaluated with data samples of dilepton events in the {\PZ} boson mass peak with the ``tag-and-probe'' method~\cite{CMS-PAPER-EWK-10-005}, and correction factors $\epsilon_{\ell}^\text{data}/\epsilon_{\ell}^{\mathrm\mathrm{MC}}$, binned in $\pt$ and $\eta$ of the leptons, are computed.
-These corrections are typically close to 1\% for muons and 3\% for electrons.
+These corrections are typically close to 1\% for muons and 3\% for electrons, with no relevant dependence on the $\pt$ and $\eta$ of the lepton.

 {\tolerance 800 The simulated signal sample is composed of {\PW} bosons accompanied by jets originating from $\PQb$, $\PQc$, and light quarks (or antiquarks) and gluons.
 Simulated $\Wj$ events are classified according to the flavour of the generated partons.
-A $\Wj$ event is categorized as $\Wc$ if a single charm quark is generated in the hard process.
-Otherwise, it is classified as $\Wb$ if at least one $\PQb$ quark is generated.
+A $\Wj$ event is categorized as $\Wc$ if a single charm quark with $\pt>15\GeV$ is generated in the hard process.
+Otherwise, it is classified as $\Wb$ if at least one $\PQb$ quark with $\pt>15\GeV$ is generated.
 Remaining events are labelled as $\Wcc$ if at least a $\PQc\PAQc$ quark-antiquark pair is present in the event, or as $\Wlight$ if no $\PQc$ or $\PQb$ quarks are produced.
 The contribution from the $\Wcc$ process is expected to vanish after \OSSS subtraction. }